 Volunteering will reduce your feelings of isolation and will keep you active and busy.
 You’ll also find a strong sense of purpose – altruism is fantastic for your emotional well-being.
 Whatever you choose to do, this is a great tip for tackling loneliness.

-Use Technology to Tackle Loneliness
+Use Technology to Tackle Loneliness in Old Age

 Technology can be a brilliant tool for combatting loneliness.
 The social isolation during the pandemic and the various lockdowns that have come with it has been hugely mitigated by video calling platforms.